Darius David Johnston House

 The Darius David Johnston House, is a historic house and museum in Norwalk, California.
 Constructed from 1890 to 1891, it is a two-story building in the Stick and Eastlake styles.
-It is sometimes called the Hargitt Ranch House for the constructor, Darius Daivd Johnston's daughter, Cora Hargitt.
+It is sometimes called the Hargitt Ranch House for the constructor, Darius David Johnston's daughter, Cora Hargitt.
 The building was added to the National Register of Historic Places on November 2, 1978.

 Description

 The house, made of redwood, has a gable roof, in which the front and side bay gables are decorated with scrolls.
 The exterior has not been altered much from its original state, but only one stained glass window remains, on the front door.
 A water tower built in 1878, originally for an earlier house, is attached to the side, containing its original pipes.
 The stairs found at the side of the building the tower is housed in were added in 1930.
 The house cost $2,800 to build.